nehasm/cat-grid-ui/README.md

 ## Conclusion

 This project demonstrates a robust implementation of a React-based front-end application with advanced features like drag-and-drop, image overlays, and data persistence.
 By leveraging TypeScript and Vite, the development process is streamlined and efficient.
 The use of MSW for mocking API requests ensures that the application can be developed and tested in isolation.
 Overall, this project serves as a solid foundation for building interactive and dynamic web applications.

+## Deployment

+The application has been deployed and can be accessed at [https://catsportfolio.netlify.app/](https://catsportfolio.netlify.app/).

+## Future Improvements

+- Implement the backend with PostgreSQL and a REST API.
+- Add user authentication and authorization.
+- Enable uploading and editing of images.